AdA-5/python_projects/README.md

     Core Operations: Supports addition, subtraction, multiplication, and division.

-    Error Resilience: Implements try-except blocks to manage non-numeric inputs and prevent division by zero.
+    Error Resilience:prevent division by zero.

-    Control Flow: Utilizes a while loop with a built-in termination command for continuous usage.
+    Control Flow: Provides a while loop with a built-in termination command for continuous usage.

 ---